suryanshsharma97/website-hugo-academic/content/_index.md

           date_start: '2022-08-01'
           date_end: ''
           description: |2-
             Software Engineer at the School of Mechanical and Mechatronics at UTS.
 The product consists of working on multiple components in the domains such as natural language processing and robotics.
-            Skills->
+Required Skill:
             * Docker
             * Computer Vision
             * Python (Programming Language)